h4xryu/h4xryu/README.md

 <!-- About Section -->
  # About me
- Majoring in Infomation & Communication Engr. at GWNU
+ Majoring in Infomation & Communication Engr.

 <p>